SanujaRupasinghe/cocotb_experiment/readme.md

 ## Results  (log_output.txt)
 ![Results](images/results.png)

-the full behaviour of the pipeline is shown here
+The full behaviour of the pipeline is shown here

 ---
-## 2 tests are are done to verify the functionality
+## 2 tests are done to verify the functionality
-1. log all the data in clock edges
+1. Log all the data in the clock edges
-2. compare values expected vs calculated
+2. Compare values expected vs calculated

 ---
-# Note
+# Used Tools
-1. In the test bench `ready_in` is always driven high
+1. Verilator
-2. In test1 `valid_in` is always 1 and in test2 `valid_in` is 80% of the time is 1 because test bench provide data that are valid without looking at the `ready_out`, some input signals are missed by the DUT and output is duplicated
+2. gtkwave